Pillar Guide

 1. Heart & Cardiovascular Side Effects

 Nicotine is a sympathomimetic drug, meaning it mimics the "fight or flight" response.
-This puts immediate stress on your heart.
+This can create short-term stress on your heart.

 Learn more: Managing physical symptoms